 - eBay Motors Security Center - opens in new window or tab: Get information on how you can protect yourself from scams and fraudulent activities

-- eBay Motors Financing Center - We can help you secure a loan for a vehicle by connecting you to a number of financial partners that offer vehicle financing options.
-You can also try:
+- eBay Motors Financing Center: We can help you secure a loan for a vehicle by connecting you to a number of financial partners that offer vehicle financing options.
+You can also try the following:

-- Checking the listing you're interested in to see if the seller offers any financing options.
+- Check the listing you’re interested in to see if the seller offers financing options

-- Selecting the Financing tab in the listing for payment options.
-Then enter the amount you want to finance and your state of residence to get information about finance companies, and a payment calculator to get an estimate of your monthly payments.
+- Select the Financing tab in the listing for payment options.
+Then enter the amount you want to finance and your state of residence to get information about finance companies and a payment calculator for an estimate of your monthly payments